 Clark Cup Final – winners of each Conference Finals series

 Playoff dates are announced prior to the start of each series, once the matchup is officially determined.
-Most games are played on Friday and Saturday nights, and should the Steel host 2017 Clark Cup Playoff Home Games, we expect that to be true.
 Here are probable dates for each series:

-Conference Semifinals – starting Friday, April 14 through Wednesday, April 26
+Conference Semifinals – Friday, April 20 through Saturday, April 28

-Conference Finals – starting Friday, April 28 through Wednesday, May 10
+Conference Finals – Friday, April 27 through Tuesday, May 8

-Clark Cup Final – starting Friday, May 12 through Wednesday, May 24
+Clark Cup Final – Friday, May 11 through Wednesday, May 23

 Playoff ticket packages are on sale now through the Steel Pay As We Play program.
 This ensures the same seat to every Clark Cup Playoff Home Game.
 The Steel also offer a March Madness package that guarantees FREE playoff games with the purchase of a new season ticket plan (starting at just 5 games) for next season.